yousefelassal/quote-cron/README.md

 > If we could learn to like ourselves, even a little, maybe our cruelties and angers might melt away.

 > We the people are the rightful masters of both Congress and the courts, not to overthrow the Constitution but to overthrow the men who pervert the Constitution.

+> But what is liberty without wisdom, and without virtue?
+It is the greatest of all possible evils; for it is folly, vice, and madness, without tuition or restraint.